Skip to main navigation Skip to main content Skip to page footer

 What knowledge is essential to your research but never makes it into a paper?

-In this face-to-face workshop, we’d like to explore together how we can organise our research, highlight key content and communicate core messages clearly.
-We are interested in what matters to you in your research and work – because effective science communication stems not only from scientific expertise, but also from a deep connection to fields, subjects, methods and personal experiences.
+On July 8 2026, 17 early career scientists from five Geo.X institution met at the Telegrafenberg for a face-to-face workshop.
+Together we explored how we can organise our research, highlight key content and communicate core messages clearly.
+We dived deeper in what matters to us in our research and work and how to translate this to effective science communication.
+As this stems not only from scientific expertise, but also from our deep connection to fields, subjects, methods and personal experiences.
+We focussed on implicit, embodied and biographical knowledge: our experiences, intuition, routines, improvisation and personal influences that enable research but rarely feature in scientific publications.

 Agenda

-2:15–2:30 pm: Introduction
+2:00–2:30 pm: Introduction

 2:30–3:00 pm: Keynote presentation